devops-kung-fu/bomber/README.md

 ### Scanning SBOMs from STDIN

-If you're using ```bomber``` in your CI/CD pipelines, you can do an all in one command with Syft to generate and scan an SBOM for vulnerabilities.
+If you're using ```bomber``` in your CI/CD pipelines, you can do an all in one command with Syft to generate and scan a SBOM for vulnerabilities.
 To do this, you can do something like the following command:

 ``` bash
 # Make sure you include the - character at the end of the command.
 This triggers bomber to read from STDIN
 syft packages . -o cyclonedx-json | bomber scan --provider ossindex --output json -
 ```
-This command creates an SBOM, pipes it into bomber, and generates results in JSON format.
+This command creates a SBOM, pipes it into bomber, and generates results in JSON format.

 ### Environment Variables